Frequently Asked Questions

 A digitally programmed key fob is assigned to each member and is required to access all Bikestation facilities and services.
 Every time you use Bikestation to park a bike, you need to swipe your key fob in front of the reader at the front door to scan your membership information.
 The red light on the reader will change to green and the reader will beep, indicating that you are an active member and the magnetic door will release.

 Even if you are right behind another member and the door is open, you must swipe your key fob.
 "Tailgating" is when another person walks into the Bikestation directly behind you without swiping their tag.
-This is not allowed; he or she may not be a member, and it could be someone who wants to steal bikes.
-PLEASE DO NOT ALLOW TAILGATING.
+This is not allowed; he or she may not be a member, their membership may be expired, and it encourages theft and could be someone who wants to steal bikes.
+DO NOT ALLOW TAILGATING.

 Q).
 Is Bikestation secure?

 All Bikestation facilities are equipped with electronic access for members only.
-As an additional security measure, Bikestation provide 24/7 video surveillance.
-However, Bikestation is a shared-use facility, so use your own lock to secure your bike to the bike rack.
+As an additional security measure, Bikestation provides 24/7 video surveillance.
+However, Bikestation is a shared-use facility, so must use your own u-lock or chain to secure your bike frame to the bike rack, and remove or secure your personal belongings in a locker if provided at your facility.

-A U-lock is reccommended for locking bikes to racks.
-Cables locks do not provide sufficient security for your bicycle.
+A u-lock is recommended for locking bike frames to racks as cables locks do not provide sufficient security for your bicycle.

 Q).
 What if I lose my access key fob?